 Traveling Solo to the Outer Banks

-Ok, for whatever reason, you are coming to the Outer Banks on vacation, all by yourself.
+You're planning to come to the Outer Banks on vacation, all by yourself.
 You are fine with that, but you would like some help finding things to do, places to go, etc. We can help.

 First thing is to decide if you just want to be alone while here, you know, not really talking a lot with other people.
-If so, then why not rent a one bedroom condo or small house.
+If so, then why not rent a one-bedroom condo or small house.
 You can eat when you want, cook what you want and have a lot of privacy.
 Depending on the house or condo, there might be a hot tub or even a pool.

 The Alligator River National Wildlife Refuge is home to birds, ducks, bears, red wolves and of course, alligators.
 Charge your smart phone and/or bring your camera, you will want to take photos.
 Like to hike?
 You will find trails and observation platforms, wildlife trails and fishing and canoeing routes too.
 Website.